Chantix vs NRT: Which Works Better?

 Don’t get so caught up in optimizing which medication to use that you delay actually starting.
 The best cessation medication is the one you’ll actually take consistently for 12 weeks.
 If your doctor recommends one and you can access it, start there.

-And regardless of which pharmaceutical approach you choose, add behavioral support.
+Regardless of which pharmaceutical approach you choose, add behavioral support.
 Call 1-800-QUIT-NOW.
 See a counselor.
 Join a support group.
 The combination of medication and counseling outperforms medication alone by a significant margin.
 Every time.

 The bottom line: Varenicline has a slight edge over single NRT products.
 Combination NRT is roughly equal to varenicline.
 Both are dramatically better than going unassisted.
-Pick the one you can access, afford, and tolerate — then add counseling to maximize your chances.
+Pick the one you can access, afford, and tolerate.
+Then add counseling to maximize your chances.

 Sources and Further Reading

-• Baker, T.B., et al. “Effects of Nicotine Patch vs Varenicline vs Combination NRT on Smoking Cessation at 26 Weeks.”
-JAMA, 2016.
+- Baker TB et al. “Effects of Nicotine Patch vs Varenicline vs Combination Nicotine Replacement Therapy on Smoking Cessation at 26 Weeks.”
+JAMA.
+2016;315(4):371-379.